-Postojna Cave is a massive underground cave system where you can take a train ride to see large stalactites, stalagmites and strange aquatic salamanders, also known as ‘human fish’.
+Alternatively, you can visit Postojna Cave, which is a massive underground cave system where visitors can take a train ride to see large stalactites, stalagmites and strange aquatic salamanders, also known as ‘human fish’.

 And then it’s time to drive back to Ljubljana, return the car and wrap up your 5-day road trip in Slovenia.